The Definitive Guide to Building Apps for Kids

 Because children can’t predict or understand the consequences of their actions ahead of time, they are typically much more trusting than adults.
-This means that you, as the designer, are responsible for knowing this and building safeguards into your app.
+Designers need to build safeguards into children’s apps.

-If you visit the App Store, you’ll notice that the kids’ category can be filtered by age ranges – “Ages five and under,” “Ages six to eight,” and “Ages nine to 11” among them.
-This is because kids develop much faster than adults, meaning an app for a four-year-old won’t also be a fit for a six-year-old.
+In the Google Play Store and Apple’s App Store, the kids’ category can be filtered by age ranges: “Ages five and under,” “Ages 6-8,” and “Ages 9-11.”
+Kids develop much faster than adults: an app for a four-year-old won’t be a fit for a six-year-old.

-A good rule of thumb: Focus on a two-year age range max.
-Just think about the differences between a four- and eight-year-old.
+A good rule of thumb is to focus on a two-year age range.
+There are differences to consider between a four- and an eight-year-old.
 While one age group may dive in and learn the app as they go, another may need clear instructions to boost their confidence in using the app.

-Here are the four key similarities of designing for kids and designing for adults.
+Here are the four key similarities of designing apps for kids and designing for adults.

-Children and adults both expect design patterns to be consistent.
-Contrary to popular belief, kids don’t like it when everything on their screens do something “cool.”
+Children and adults both expect consistent design patterns.
+Contrary to popular belief, kids don’t like it when everything on their screens does something “cool.”